Moles, freckles and skin tags

 Moles, freckles and skin tags are growths and marks on the skin that are not usually a cause for concern.

-However, if a mole is getting bigger over time, or if it is uneven, itchy or bleeding, get it looked at by a doctor.
+However, if a mole is getting bigger over time, or if it is uneven, itchy or bleeding, get it checked by a doctor.

 Moles are growths on the skin that are usually brown or black.
 Moles can appear anywhere on the skin, alone or in groups.